Latest News

 Fitness Trail Renovations - Fall 2023

-The Endicott Park Natural Resources team has been working hard over the last few weeks to install 13 brand-new fitness stations along the 1.8 mile fitness trail within Endicott Park!
-The new fitness stations focus on cardio, endurance, core, and balance.
+The Endicott Park Natural Resources team completed the installation of 13 brand-new fitness stations along the 1.8 mile fitness trail within Endicott Park!
+The new fitness stations focused on cardio, endurance, core, and balance.
+Each station was backfilled with playground style wood chips, and replaced bridges that traversed low lying areas.
 The project was funded in-part with a $20k donation from the Friends of Endicott Park, Inc.

 In 2022, renovations were completed to the Townley Family Children’s Barn including new windows, floor, siding, and doors all which helped improve the conditions for both animals and the rangers who care for them.
 The windows can now be opened to help with ventilation and fresh air for the animals.
 A hot water heater was installed so the rangers no longer have to haul hot water from the carriage house in the winter months.